angular/protractor/docs/getting-started.md

 When writing tests, it's important to remember that Protractor is a wrapper around [WebDriverJS](https://code.google.com/p/selenium/wiki/WebDriverJs).
-Selenium-Webdriver is a is a browser automation framework.
+Selenium-Webdriver is a browser automation framework.
 Tests are written with the WebDriver API, which communicates with a Selenium server to control the browser under test.